2026 values are live — protest deadline May 15, 2026

 What is the deadline to protest?

-The standard deadline is May 15th or 30 days after your Notice of Appraised Value is mailed, whichever is later.
-Notices typically go out in April.
-Don't wait -- file your protest as soon as you receive your notice.
+The deadline is May 15, 2026 (or 30 days after your Notice of Appraised Value is mailed, whichever is later).
+2026 notices are out now.
+Don't wait — file your protest as soon as possible to preserve your rights.

-The analysis is free — we tell you if you should protest and how much you could save.
-If our system doesn't find savings, you pay nothing.
-If it does, the Full Report ($39) includes comparable properties, adjustment grid, and PDF evidence.
-The Protest Bundle ($59) adds a personalized hearing script, protest email, ARB evidence packet, and filing guide.
-Both are one-time payments.
+The analysis is completely free — we tell you if you should protest and how much you could save.
+If we don't find savings, you pay nothing.
+If we do, the Data Report is $39 and the full Protest Toolkit is $59.
+Both are one-time payments, no subscriptions.

 Which counties are supported?